DarkRose2021/Capstone/README.md

 This was a solo project to show off what I had learned while at college.

 # License
-Anyone can report that there is a bug, or any suggestions, but I'd prefer people not
+Anyone can report that there is a bug, or any suggestions